AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### Community

-If you like the idea of personifying your browser with the help of userscripts, and you have any questions, you can ask them on one of these websites:
+If you like the idea of customizing your browser with userscripts and have questions, you can ask them on one of these websites:

 - [Stackoverflow](https://stackoverflow.com/questions/tagged/userscripts)
 - [FreeNode](https://webchat.freenode.net/#greasemonkey)